Newton! Aristotle! Galileo! Descartes! Newton’s Laws!

 To escape the dangerous reality of rogue waves and falling fruit (and physics class!), we often stay in the shelter of our home.
 There, we can seek solace in video games.

 Or can we?
 Surely you’ve noticed that many video games these days, especially of the AAA variety, are heading far down the path of realism.
 And with computer graphics on this photorealistic path, we have to wonder…

 How strictly will games adhere to the laws of the universe, as we understand them?
 How important are the laws of physics in video games?!

 Graphics are looking pretty good these days.
 When virtual reality and futuristic graphics meet, miles down the road, it’ll be amazing.
 We’ll finally realize that we’ve actually been in a simulation this entire time (wake up, Neo).

-It’s amazing to dive in and explore beautiful scenery and wander around incredible places (all without leaving the comfort of our home!).
+It’s amazing to dive in and explore the beautiful scenery and wander around incredible places (all without leaving the comfort of our home!).
 Games have physics in their design–but to what degree?
-Do games use the same physics that guide our real life universe?
+Do games use the same physics that guide our real-life universe?
 Well, kind of.